Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 | [Pressure sensor](#pressure-sensor) | 0-1 | Hobby shop | [Adafruit](https://www.adafruit.com/product/3965) |

 #### Microcontroller

+The brains of the controller. **Required for every project.** I used the ESP8266 because of its price, availability, ease of programming, and most importantly: built-in WiFi.
+If you're using a different microcontroller, you will need to modify the software.
+The controller has some pin requirements you'll need to keep in mind if you're not using the Adafruit ESP I used:

+- Enough pins for each of the valve(s).
+- Interrupt capable pin (if [`USING_FLOW_SENSOR_`](#auto-config)).
+- I2C pins (if [`USING_PRESSURE_SENSOR`](#auto-config)).
+- Deep sleep capability (if using [`AP_RETRY_DEEP_SLEEP`](#wifi-manager)).

 #### Solenoid Valve

+The main mechanical function of the device. **Required if [`USING_SOURCE_`](#auto-config).** These valves, which have a minimum pressure requirement to open/close, are suitable for use with a source, but not a tank, because a source is assumed to have a high enough pressure at all times.
+I used a 12V solenoid valve because I had a 12V power supply and it seemed a suitable choice.
+Keep in mind that for every valve you will need a [diode](#diode) to prevent EMF feedback, and that you will need a [relay](#relay) with a rated voltage that matches the valve's voltage, with at least as many modules as valves.

 #### Solenoid Valve (No Minimum Pressure)

+The main mechanical function of the device. **Required if [`USING_TANK_`](#auto-config).** These valves, which do not have a minimum pressure requirement to open/close, are suitable for use with a tank and a source, because a tank is assumed to possibly have zero pressure.
+I used a 12V solenoid valve because I had a 12V power supply and it seemed a suitable choice.
+Keep in mind that for every valve you will need a [diode](#diode) to prevent EMF feedback, and that you will need a [relay](#relay) with a rated voltage that matches the valve's voltage, with at least as many modules as valves.

 #### Relay

+Used for switching the high voltage valves with the low voltage of the microcontroller. **Required for every project**.
+You will need a relay with a rated voltage that matches the valve's voltage, with at least as many modules as valves.
+The product I linked is a 4-module relay, because I'm using 3 valves and I couldn't find a 3-module relay.
+Make sure to test that your relay modules work, as I've had some bad luck in the past with recieving dead relays.

 #### Flow Sensor

+Used for sensing the rate of water flow through the tank's output, or the tank and source's output. **Required if [`USING_TANK_`](#auto-config) or if [`USING_SOURCE_`](#auto-config) and [`USING_SOURCE_FLOW`](#core-1).** The flow sensor I used is a hall effect flow sensor, which uses a magnetic field to send voltages pulses into a data wire.
+I used the sensor I did because the flow rate range (0.6-10L/min) seemed like it would capture what would be coming out of my water supplies, and because the 3/8 inch thread was convienent to make [adapters](#38-thread-to-34-thread) for.

+The sensor uses an interrupt pin to update the controller's memory, specifically a `volatile int.`

+Make sure to configure [`MAX_FLOW_RATE_DEFAULT`](#defaults) and [`MIN_FLOW_RATE_DEFAULT`](#defaults) for the sensor you choose.

 #### Pressure Sensor

 ### Cases

+These items are protective cases around the other items.
+Most are optional.

 | Item | Quantity | Where to source | Product Link |
 | -------------  | ------------- | ------------- | ------------- |